 - name and purpose of the medication;

 - possible side effects and measures to take if those occur;

 - parent/guardian signature giving permission to administer medication and to contact physician, and physician’s signature.

-- LCPS will not accept parent/guardian amendments to a physician’s order, including any restriction of the principal’s designee (HCS/RN) from contacting the physician to clarify the medical order.
+- LCPS will not accept parent/guardian amendments to a physician’s order, including any restriction of the principal’s designee (RN) from contacting the physician to clarify the medical order.